LucaVazz/DualisWatcher/README.md

     - Use it if at any point in time, for whatever reason, the saved token gets rejected by Dualis.
     - Doesn't change any of the other settings (contrary to `--init`).
     - It prints all information into the console.
+- `python main.py --change-schedule-watcher`
+    - Activate/deactivate/change the watched UID for watching a DHBW Mannheim Schedule for changes.
+    - It also fetches the current state as a base if activated/changed.
+    - It does not affect the rest of the config.
+- `python main.py --change-notification-mail`
+    - Activate/deactivate/change the settings for receiving notifications via e-mail.
+    - It does not affect the rest of the config.

 ### Notes
 - Use a separate E-Mail - Account for sending out the notifications, as its login data is saved in cleartext.